Testimony ends in Barnett’s Capitol riot trial

 "No," said Barnett.

-“Are you aware that the Twelfth Amendment is what lays out the law for the certification of the presidential election?” asked Gordon.
+"Are you aware that the 12th Amendment is what lays out the law for the certification of the presidential election?" asked Gordon.

 "Yeah, honestly, I'm not familiar with how the certification works," said Barnett.
 "I guess I didn't even realize that day having gotten pushed into the Capitol."